The Immutable, Unchanging Rules of Civilization as Told by Your

 - Remove (3 cost): Remove an existing law.

-- Fines (1 cost per Power or Favor): A House must lose X Power or Favors.
+- Fines (1 cost per Power): A House must lose X Power.

-- Tariffs (2 cost per Power or Favor): A House must give X Power or Favors to another House.
+- Tariffs (2 cost per Power): A House must give X Power to another House.

 - Tax (6 cost): Institute or remove a tax on three Houses.
-Taxed Houses must give 1 Power or Favor to you each month.
+Taxed Houses must give 1 Power to you each month.

 - Take Food (6 cost): Force 3 Houses to enter famine.
 (They lose 1 unit each month.)

-- Border Watch (6 cost): Choose a regional table.
-All Houses must lose 1 Power or Favor to go to that table each month.
+- Border Watch (6 cost): Choose a region.
+Players must pay 1 Favor to go to that regions's table in the Underground each month.

-- Gaes (6 cost): Three players from a House are banned from a specific regional table.
+- Gaes (6 cost): Three players from a House are banned from a specific regional table in the Underground.

 - Forbid (6 cost): Up to three Houses may no longer enter a certain region on the map for as long as this law is in effect.

-- Trade Embargo (6 cost): Up to three Houses cannot trade cards or Power with any other House.
+- Trade Embargo (6 cost): Up to three Houses cannot trade Favor with any other House.

 - Immortal (6 cost): Choose two Houses.
 They may command Immortals next month.